 The National SafeCare® Training and Research Center (NSTRC) conducts an implementation planning process to facilitate an agency’s readiness to implement SafeCare®.
-NSTRC disseminates Implementation Planning Guides and collects information about the agency and describe steps agencies should take prior to SafeCare® training.
+NSTRC collects information about the agency via conversations and an agency application, disseminates Implementation Planning Guides and discusses steps agencies should take prior to SafeCare® training.
 Agencies are provided with appropriate documents, asked to review, and then the documents are reviewed jointly during a phone call with NSTRC prior to initiating a training contract.
 The documents focus on four main areas:

 - Population/systems - ensuring that the population targeted is appropriate for SafeCare®, and that the system in which SafeCare® will be implemented can support it (i.e., does it allow for an appropriate number of sessions, can coaching be paid for?))

 - Agency issues - ensuring that agency leadership and staff are all in support of SafeCare® implementation, and have communicated about why SafeCare® is being adopted, the importance of model fidelity, concerns that have arisen, caseloads, etc.

 - Staff to be trained - ensuring that the staff to be trained have been vetted and are in support of the model and comfortable with its approach, and have been briefed on training processes and expectations regarding implementation

 - Resources - detailing the resources needed for SafeCare® implementation.